StuMcA/spacey/README.md

 With facts, stats, pictures and a viewer of the planets in motion around the sun based on real distance and speed calculations, we at *Team Planeteers* hope you enjoy it!

-To install Spacey locally via the terminal:
+To install Spacey locally via the terminal please follow these steps:

 *Note: Please use two terminals, one for server and one for clients*:

-## SERVER/BACK-END
+## SERVER/BACK-END (TERMINAL ONE)

 **To get to the server folder:**
     Use cd commands to navigate to server folder